 8. Next, add the chopped cashews back into the food processor.
 But, be sure that you keep the separate 6 tablespoons (40 g) set aside for the end!

-9. Pulse the mixture again a few more times, until the mixture begins to ball up, like this:
+9. Now, pulse the apricot ball mixture again a few more times, until the mixture begins to, well, ball up, like this!

-If you want the balls to be softer, you can add in more orange juice.
+At this point, if you want the apricot balls to be softer, you can add in more orange juice.
 Or, if you want the mixture to be sweeter, you can drizzle in a bit more honey.
 (Just keep in mind that the mixture will firm up a bit when stored in the fridge!)

 11. Next, pour out the reserved finely chopped cashews onto a plate.

-12. At this stage you can form the bliss ball mixture into balls with your hands.
+12. At this stage, you can form the apricot bliss ball mixture into balls with your hands.
 You can make them any size you like.
 I made mine about 1 ½ inches (3.8 cm) in diameter.

-13. Now, go ahead and roll the apricot bliss balls into the finely chopped nuts so they are completely coated.
-After the bliss balls are fully coated in the nuts, you can enjoy them right away, or store them, tightly covered, in the fridge or freezer!
+13. Now, go ahead and roll each apricot ball into the finely chopped nuts to completely coat the exterior.
+Once the balls are fully coated in the nuts, you can enjoy them right away, or store them, tightly covered, in the fridge or freezer!

 Tips and tricks